 A structure is intended as a representation of an individual chemical compound.
 The minimum information for a structure must include the types of atoms and their connectivity.
-Note that only connected structures can be dealt by Dragon.
+Note that only connected structures can be dealt by dProperties.

 Sometimes molecule files may be not correctly read if created by old software version or modified in some way by the user.
-Therefore, the molecule file formats supported by Dragon are reported in the following with information on the software which produces them.
+Therefore, the molecule file formats supported by dProperties are reported in the following with information on the software which produces them.

 1. Sybyl © molecule files (.ml2, .mol, sm2, mol2) by Tripos, Inc.

 2. MDL files (.mol, .mdl, .sdf) by Symyx Solutions, Inc.

 3. HyperChem © files (.hin) by Hypercube, Inc.

 4. SMILES notations (.smi) by Daylight Chemical Information Systems, Inc.